TofuPilotTofuPilot

 - name: Output Voltage

-description: Voltage monitoring with per-point and statistical validation
+description: Voltage monitoring with range and statistical validation

 title: Output Voltage